-Kidney Disease Bracelets can help save your life when every second counts
+Kidney Disease Bracelets can help prevent injury when every second counts

 How to say more, faster: